There are many reasons why your organization should participate in the MUCP:

 - Introduce innovative concepts and improvements to your organization;

-- Obtain solutions to key design issues;
+- Obtain solutions to key issues;

 - Address problems requiring infusion of talented resources from multiple disciplines;